Six Surprising Foods With Bad Cholesterol

-So, to prevent healthy complications, it’s important to know how they show up.
+So, to prevent health complications, it’s important to know how they show up.
 You also need to know what foods tend to increase your LDL levels.

-Low density lipoproteins (LDL), better known as “bad cholesterol”, are a kind of fat that tends to build up in your arteries.
+Low-density lipoproteins (LDL), better known as “bad cholesterol”, are a kind of fat that tends to build up in your arteries.
 This causes atheroma plaque.
+In recent years, however, the negative potential of these lipoproteins has begun to be questioned.
+Instead, cardiovascular risk is linked to their oxidation.
+At least, according to an article published in the journal Current Medicinal Chemistry.

 Symptoms of high cholesterol